my-improvement/crocoguide_for_react_native/react-context/readme.md

 ## Guide For

 > #### React-Context
-> React-Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+> Provides a way to pass data through the component tree without having to pass props down manually at every level.